Pupwiz/Zimaboard-Installer/README.md

 # Zimaboard-Installer
 Simple-cdd build for zimaboard iso build and installer.

-Note: Currently only working in Bullseye.
-Dave working on newer version.

 Test in vm before using to install.
 Change sda.atomic.preseed and see comments before trying.

 contains Dave Steele comitup and comitup-watch